catseye/Samovar/README.md

 ### TODO

-*   Implement a "wildcard" variable that will match anything *without* binding it.
 *   Consider what it would take to add a predicate that evaluates to whether a given action has been taken previously or not.
 *   Consider macros.